ebird/ebirdst/docs/articles/product-changelog.md

   item](https://science.ebird.org/en/status-and-trends/faq#continents)
   for a map of continent definitions.
-- ADDED: The Regional Range and Abundance Stats now includes new regions providing summary stats for the Economic Exclusion Zones (EEZs) encapsulating the offshore waters of each country.
+- ADDED: The Regional Range and Abundance Stats now includes new regions providing summary stats for the Exclusive Economic Zones (EEZs) encapsulating the offshore waters of each country.
 EEZ boundaries were provided by the Flanders Marine Institute’s [Maritime Boundaries and Exclusive Economic Zones v12](https://doi.org/10.14284/632).
 EEZ